 Server Logs

 You can view log files within MyKinsta and download additional logs via SFTP.
-Log files are available for 4 days, these files can be helpful when troubleshooting errors or tracking down other issues on your site.
+Log files cannot be manually cleared and are retained for up to 4 days.
+These files are valuable for troubleshooting errors and identifying other issues on your site.

 Three types of log files are available in MyKinsta: error.log, kinsta-cache-perf.log, and access.log.

-1. In MyKinsta, go to WordPress Sites and select the site you want to view logs for.
+- In MyKinsta, go to WordPress Sites and select the site for which you want to view logs.

 In addition to the error.log, kinsta-cache-perf.log, and access.log files, you can also download your cache-purge.log and mail.log files using SFTP.